Innovation & Entrepreneurship

 In recent years the pressures for firms to innovate have grown tremendously.
 As markets develop over time the combination of sophisticated demand and intense rivalry forces companies to strive ever harder just to keep pace with competitive dynamics.
 They do this in a broad range of ways, consistently seeking product and process breakthroughs to build or maintain sustainable competitive advantages.
 In this chapter, we examine the broad range of issues that are bringing innovation to the top of the boardroom agenda for many firms.

 In a competitive marketplace, the importance of innovation cannot be overstated in an environment where ‘the survival of the fittest’ is the watchword for business success.
 The following quote from Professor Peter Drucker, the doyen of management gurus, illustrates the vital role of innovation in the contemporary business environment:

 Because its purpose is to create a customer, a business has two – and only two – functions: marketing and innovation.
 Marketing and innovation produce results; all the rest are costs.

 A crucial point to make here relates to the distinction which should be made between invention and innovation.
-Invention is the creation of an idea and is typically associated with technology breakthroughs.
+Invention is the creation of an idea and is typically associated with technological breakthroughs.
 Innovation is the commercialization of ideas and embraces creativity in all elements of the strategic marketing mix, including product, price, communications, distribution channels, employee engagement, back-office systems and the management of intangibles such as the creation of a ‘feel-good’ atmosphere (see Chapter Four, Strategic Marketing).